Exploring Long and Short Term Window Savings

 Increase the resale value of your home

 When it comes time to sell your home, you can benefit from major improvements and renovations you’ve made.
-Window replacement is an easily recouped home improvement, with an estimated 85% of homeowners getting their full investment back with added resale value.
+Window replacement is an easily recouped home improvement, with an estimated 85 percent of homeowners getting their full investment back with added resale value.
 When deciding between window replacement choices, opting for the more expensive option will likely become a draw for future buyers.

 Explore government rebates for home repair

 If you’re looking for additional window savings, government home improvement financial aid might be right for you.
 There are many financial packages available on a local, regional and federal scale to make your window dreams a reality.
 On a state level, you might have more options depending on your state of residence.
 Some states offer financial aid for health and safety purposes, as well as for those who can present proof of financial need.

 Check with your local Housing and Urban Development office for more information about applicable home improvement grants and federal aid.